Edwike12/Perfect-Pixels/README.md

 ## Setup Instructions and Installation
 For the application to run, you have to install:

--python3.8
+- python3.8

--Django framework
+- Django framework

--virtual environment
+- virtual environment

--Postgres
+- Postgres

+Setup and Installation
 - open terminal

 - git clone this repository https://github.com/Edwike12/Perfect-Pixels